ArduPilot/ardupilot_wiki/rover/source/docs/learning-mode.rst

 In Rover-3.1 and earlier, Learning drove exactly like :ref:`Manual <manual-mode>` and waypoints would be saved in the mission command list when the channel 7 switch was momentarily toggled.

-There is more information on this mode in the topic :ref:`Learning a Mission <learning-a-mission>`.
+There is more information on this mode in the topic :ref:`Learning a Mission <common-learning-a-mission>`.